Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch09_Math_models_Geometry.md

 **Congruent figures**: figures that have the same shape and also the same size.

 (Lados y ángulos correspondientes)
-**Corresponding sides and angles**: in similar figures, the sides and angles that would be the same if replacing one figure for the other.
+**Corresponding sides and angles**: in similar or congruent figures, the sides and angles that would be the same if replacing one figure for the other.

-The corresponding sides of two figures have the same ratio, and their corresponding angles have the same value.
+The corresponding sides of two figures have the same ratio (which is $1$ for congruent figures), and their corresponding angles have the same value.

 Similar triangles are similar figures.